Building Maintenance Unit

 There are two types of hoist systems on the BMU market: drum and traction.

-The Atlas / MANNTECH® alliance uses the drum technology, the most popular on permanent systems used on most of the world’s tallest buildings.
+Atlas in alliance with our partners uses drum technology, the most popular on permanent systems used on most of the world’s tallest buildings.
 The drum technology is good for heavy duty, high safety lifting equipment like crane, elevator etc. On the contrary, the traction type (friction technology) is good for self-powered basket.
 Its good mobility and light weight are ideal for temporary use but not for permanent system on high-rises.

 BMU TYPES